 Spine, Crack, Transfigure: Work by Ben Seamons & Daniel Luedtke

-With Chanel Thomas "Frayed" in the Milwaukee Ave.
+With Chiffon Thomas "Frayed" in the Milwaukee Ave.
 Window Gallery

 In new works by Daniel Luedtke, negative shapes, cracks and edges demarcating walls, windows and bodies are remade and rearranged using painted and resin-treated surfaces resembling ceramic or metal.
 Figurative and abstract paintings, drawings and sculptures trace, index and exchange the dynamics of formal and narrative exclusion in order to recombine them within different hierarchies.
 Negative become positive and new negatives emerge.
 These formal mediations on the identity and character of difference generates space for unseen figures to appear.